MobMin/digital_atlas/app/Widgets/Maps/README.md

 ## Configuration

 To publish the configuration file, simply run `php artisan vendor:publish` and select **Provider: App\Widgets\Maps\MapsServiceProvider** from the list.
-The configuration file contains the coordinates for each country.
+The configuration file contains the coordinates for each country and map settings.